The Networking area remains one of the pillar experiences of an event on RingCentral. It’s personal, it’s fun, and it’s smooth.

 Important Networking rules to know

-- Networking defaults to letting everyone meet everyone.
+- Speed Networking defaults to letting everyone meet everyone.
 This can be changed under RingCentral ticket matching

 - You can set up 1:1 meetings with other attendees via the People tab of the event venue.
 You can also use Sessions for these meetings

-- Networking meetings are not recorded or recordable
+- Speed Networking meetings are not recorded or recordable

-- Users can turn off their camera in the Networking area
+- Users can turn off their camera in a Speed Networking meeting

-- Screen sharing is not possible in Networking
+- Screen sharing is not possible in a Speed Networking meeting

-- In order to begin networking, an attendee must have a camera and microphone connected to their device and allowed in their browser
+- In order to begin a Speed Networking meeting, an attendee must have a camera and microphone connected to their device and allowed in their browser

 - Any changes made to the Networking settings during a live event will affect only those who navigate away and back to networking after the changes were saved